-The Hagia Sophia, Topkapi Palace, and the Galata Tower will always be waiting for you … so why not enjoy one of these off the beaten path things to do in Istanbul instead?
+The Hagia Sophia, Topkapi Palace, and the Galata Tower will always be waiting for you … so why not enjoy one of these off the beaten path tours in Istanbul instead?

-From creating your own colorful mosaic lamp to learning more about Beyoglu’s fascinating secrets (with a stop for prosecco, no less!), enjoying a leisurely brunch while cruising around the Bosphorus, or visiting a traditional Polish village, there’s plenty of lesser-visited attractions and things to do in Istanbul!
+From creating your own colorful mosaic lamp to learning more about Beyoglu’s fascinating secrets (with a stop for prosecco, no less!), enjoying a leisurely brunch while cruising around the Bosphorus, or seeing the Grand Bazaar from the rooftops, there are plenty of secret things to do in Istanbul!

 If you’re ready to see Istanbul’s alternative side, these tours will definitely help you do so.

-Most local tour: Turkish Coffee Making and Fortune Telling Workshop
+☕️ Most local tour: Turkish Mosaic Lamp Workshop

 Best Off the Beaten Path Tours in Istanbul